d2l-ai/d2l-en/chapter_introduction/index.md

 1. Start off with a randomly initialized model that cannot do anything useful.
 1. Grab some of your data (e.g., audio snippets and corresponding $\{\text{yes}, \text{no}\}$ labels).
-1. Tweak the knobs so the model sucks less with respect to those examples.
+1. Tweak the knobs to make the model perform better as assessed on those examples.
-1. Repeat Step 2 and 3 until the model is awesome.
+1. Repeat Steps 2 and 3 until the model is awesome.

 ![A typical training process.](../img/ml-loop.svg) :label:`fig_ml_loop`

-To summarize, rather than code up a wake word recognizer, we code up a program that can *learn* to recognize wake words, if we present it with a large labeled dataset.
+To summarize, rather than code up a wake word recognizer, we code up a program that can *learn* to recognize wake words, if presented with a large labeled dataset.
 You can think of this act of determining a program's behavior by presenting it with a dataset as *programming with data*.
-That is to say,
-we can "program" a cat detector by providing our machine learning system with many examples of cats and dogs.
+That is to say, we can "program" a cat detector by providing our machine learning system with many examples of cats and dogs.
-This way the detector will eventually learn to emit a very large positive number if it is a cat, a very large negative number if it is a dog, and something closer to zero if it is not sure, and this barely scratches the surface of what machine learning can do.
+This way the detector will eventually learn to emit a very large positive number if it is a cat, a very large negative number if it is a dog, and something closer to zero if it is not sure.
-Deep learning,
+This barely scratches the surface of what machine learning can do.
-which we will explain in greater detail later, is just one among many popular methods for solving machine learning problems.
+Deep learning, which we will explain in greater detail later, is just one among many popular methods for solving machine learning problems.

 ## Key Components

 In our wake word example, we described a dataset consisting of audio snippets and binary labels, and we gave a hand-wavy sense of how we might train a model to approximate a mapping from snippets to classifications.
 This sort of problem,
 where we try to predict a designated unknown label